megku4u/SoftSysNutmeg/reading_notes/modern_c/overview.md

 ### You will *not* like this book if:

 - It can be hard to focus on the monotony of the chapters
-  - Reading this book feels like reading an essay due to the formatting of it
+  - Reading this book feels like reading an essay due to the tight formatting of it
 - You don't like exercises located in the footnotes of a chapter
 - You don't really care for having the right C jargon word to describe what you are doing